fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-activitydefinition-intro.md

   but not alter the element `ehealth-modifier-role`.

 ### Title and description
-A PlanDefinition has two sets of titles and desriptions. `title` and `description` are intended for the citizens and should be of a natural language.
+A ActivityDefinition has two sets of titles and desriptions. `title` and `description` are intended for the citizens and should be of a natural language.
 Whereas `ehealth-employee-title` and `usage` are intended for clinicians and should be of a specific and professional language.